mvolkmann/blog/src/web-dev-tips.md

   // ['Maisey', 'Ramsay', 'Oscar', 'Comet']
   ```

-- `reduce` takes a function and an initial value,
+- `reduce` takes a function and an initial value
   and creates a single value from the elements.
   The parameter name `acc` is short for "accumulator" and is a
   common name for the first parameter of the function passed to `map`.